feed4love/basic_bank/README.md

 • server.port is by default to 8080

-• bank.basic.message.alive is the welcome message in the API , accesible at the root path of the servlet context
+• com.inrip.bank.param.alive_message is the welcome message in the API , accesible at the root path of the servlet context

 • bank.basic.auth.username is the username expected in the request headers Basic Auth

 • bank.basic.auth.password is the password expected in the request headers Basic Auth

-• bank.basic.ACCEPT_UNKNOWN_TRANSACTION_STATUS if set to true, then the service will response status UNKNOWN for trasactions without the field date setted.
+• com.inrip.bank.param.uncomputable_status_transactions_returns_unknown if set to true, then the service will response status UNKNOWN for trasactions without the field date setted.
 Set it by default to FALSE, then the service will up a HttpAcceptException, then the servlet returns Http 202 ACCEPTED.
 Such of that, is better the assumption to response HTTP202 ACCEPTED.
 By default is set to FALSE.

-• bank.basic.TRANSACTION_STATUS_TRUNCATE_DATES if set to true the service will truncate dates for comparision and according the assumption about the requeriment TODAY.
+• com.inrip.bank.param.simple_dates_comparision if set to true the service will truncate dates for comparision and according the assumption about the requeriment TODAY.
 If set to false, then the comparision between dates will complete.
 Set by default to TRUE.

-• bank.basic.ASSUMPTION_ACCOUNT_IBAN_SHALL_EXISTS if set to true when the service receive a transaction and the account isnt exists, then the service will create the account and set the initial credit to 0.
+• com.inrip.bank.param.create_account_iban_if_not_exists if set to true when the service receive a transaction and the account isnt exists, then the service will create the account and set the initial credit to 0.

-• bank.basic.ASSUMPTION_CHECK_CREDIT_FOR_TRANSACTIONS set to true then the service will check if the account iban has enough credit to support the operation.
+• com.inrip.bank.param.validate_credit_before_transacion set to true then the service will check if the account iban has enough credit to support the operation.
 Set by default to TRUE.

-• bank.basic.DEBUG_DATA_ON_RESPONSES if set to true the service will add several debug information at the json response.
-Currently included at the StatusResponseDTO to track the constraint applied to calculate the status.
-By default set to FALSE.
+• com.inrip.bank.param.debug.enabled if set to true the service will add several debug information at the json response and startup the debug controller that expose the endpoints from /api/debug/**.

-• bank.basic.DEBUG_API_METHODS if set to true the service will accept debuging api calls to the endpoints from externals:

-    /api/account/{account_iban} -> search an account by account_iban.
-    /api/account/transaction/all -> retrieve all transactions.
-    /api/account/transaction/reference/{reference} -> search transaction by reference

 Default configuration:

     server.port=8080
     server.servlet.context-path=/api

+    com.inrip.bank.param.alive_message=SimpleBank JWT REST API is running

-    bank.basic.message.alive=SimpleBank REST API is running
+    com.inrip.bank.param.alive_message=SimpleBank REST API is running
-    bank.basic.auth.username=test
-    bank.basic.auth.password=1234

-    bank.basic.ACCEPT_UNKNOWN_TRANSACTION_STATUS=false
-    bank.basic.TRANSACTION_STATUS_TRUNCATE_DATES=true
-    bank.basic.ASSUMPTION_ACCOUNT_IBAN_SHALL_EXISTS=true
-    bank.basic.ASSUMPTION_CHECK_CREDIT_FOR_TRANSACTIONS=true
-    bank.basic.DEBUG_DATA_ON_RESPONSES=false
-    bank.basic.DEBUG_API_METHODS=false
+    com.inrip.bank.param.uncomputable_status_transactions_returns_unknown=false
+    com.inrip.bank.param.simple_dates_comparision=true
+    com.inrip.bank.param.create_account_iban_if_not_exists=true
+    com.inrip.bank.param.validate_credit_before_transacion=true
+    com.inrip.bank.param.debug.enabled=true

     ## para usar mongodb, en caso contrario H2
     ## bank.basic.mongodb.uri=mongodb+srv://test:1234@sandbox.bjcecbp.mongodb.net/simple_bank